cosmic-dawn/cosmic-dawn/_pages/cosmos.md

   nav: "docs"
 ---

-Hey, this is a COSMOS page, this is pretty cool !
+Hey, this is a COSMOS page, this is quite cool !